openstack-archive/tripleo-incubator/devtest.md

 1. Perform setup of your undercloud.
 The 1 512 10 is CPU count, memory in MB, disk in GB for your test nodes.
-   XXX: need to mask out the first node (the seed)

         user-config
         setup-baremetal 1 512 10 undercloud